lawrennd/old_talks/_ai/includes/human-analogue-machines.md

 \notes{But if we can avoid the pitfalls of counterfeit people, this also offers us an opportunity to *psychologically represent* [@Heider:interpersonal58] the machine in a manner where humans can communicate without special training.
 This in turn offers the opportunity to overcome the challenge of *intellectual debt*.}

+\notes{Despite the lack of interpretability of machine learning models, they allow us access to what the machine is doing in a way that bypasses many of the traditional techniques developed in statistics.
+But understanding this new route for access is a major new challenge.}

 \newslide{}

 \figure{\includediagram{\diagramsDir/data-science/new-flow-of-information004}{70%}}{The trinity of human, data, and computer, and highlights the modern phenomenon.
 The communication channel between computer and data now has an extremely high bandwidth.
 The channel between human and computer and the channel between data and human is narrow.
 New direction of information flow, information is reaching us mediated by the computer.
 The focus on classical statistics reflected the importance of the direct communication between human and data.
 The modern challenges of data science emerge when that relationship is being mediated by the machine.}{new-flow-of-information-4}